50 Grunge Hair Looks That Are More than Just Whatever

 Surprisingly low-maintenance given its short length, the lip-level bob epitomized the relaxed, casual aesthetic of the decade.

-Floppy hair worked with bobs as well, where one’s parting would usually depend on which hand they used to tousle-dry.
+Floppy hair works with bobs as well, where one’s parting would usually depend on which hand they used to tousle-dry.
+The no-part look is perfect for achieving soft grunge hairstyles.

-If confidence in your true face shape (without any smoke and mirrors via waves or layers) was a hallmark of success, then the hair-tucking ’90s kids had it all figured out.
+If confidence is your true face shape (without any smoke and mirrors via waves or layers) was a hallmark of success, then the hair-tucking ’90s kids had it all figured out.

 First-generation layered bobs featured subtle layering at the bottom, mostly just to encourage a flipped-under look.
 Simple times!

-A basic bob gets edged up with a shot of a bright blue hair color.
+A basic bob gets edged up with a shot of bright blue hair color.
+A bright hue like this brings new life into a simple bob haircut.

 Grunge hair during the late ’90s also took on a witchy, new age vibe, thanks to pop culture references and teen movies.
-Navy and teal hair colors, together with neo-boho details such as chupalla hats, crisscross detailing and crystals, made its way into mainstream fashion.
+Navy and teal hair colors, together with neo-boho details such as chupalla hats, crisscross detailing, and crystals, made their way into mainstream fashion.

 While the natural hair community had been embracing cornrows for years, it was during the underground club scene in the late ’80s and ’90s that inverted braids and punky styles hit a fever pitch with other hair types.